eea/gemet/README.rst

 Contacts
 ========

-The project owner is SÃ¸ren Roug (soren.roug at eaa.europa.eu)
+The project owner is Søren Roug (soren.roug at eaa.europa.eu)

 Other people involved in this project are: